antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 Where JSON is used for both the request and response data-type this provides a symmetry, simplifying making requests for the user.

-This also prevents any errors when converting JSON data into HTTP form key-value pairs.
-This makes use the users code simpler and clearer without introducing ambiguity in our API.
+This also prevents any errors when converting JSON data into HTTP key-value pairs.
+This makes users API integrations simpler and clearer without introducing ambiguity in our API.

 For example,